-Given below are the 6 ways you can reduce excessive number of leaves in your workplace:
+Given below are the 6 ways you can reduce workplace absenteeism:

 1. Make sure your employees know what to expect from their jobs

-Your employees should be well aware of the effects of high number of leaves.
+Your employees should be well aware of the effects of a high number of leaves.
 The most know the consequences that are faced by co-workers, customers and the business itself.
-This information should be made clear at the time of hiring of the employee and must be enforced through out the organisation.
+This information should be made clear at the time of hiring of the employee and must be enforced throughout the organization.

 2. Regularly check the attendance chart

 Examine attendance records to see exactly how many leaves are occurring in your office.
 Try to understand any patterns that might occur there.
 For instance, some employees tend to take a day off on a Monday, Friday or around the time of a public holiday.
 There’s no law that prevents you from confronting an employee regarding regular leaves that forms a pattern.

 3. Have a list of clear rules regarding leaves